openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-layout-development-linear.md

 ## Overview

 Linear Layout (LinearLayout) is the most commonly used layout in development, constructed through linear containers [Row](../../../API_Reference/source_en/arkui-cj/cj-row-column-stack-row.md) and [Column](../../../API_Reference/source_en/arkui-cj/cj-row-column-stack-column.md).
-Linear layout serves as the foundation for other layouts, with its child elements arranged sequentially in linear directions (horizontal and vertical).
-The arrangement direction of a linear layout is determined by the selected container component: child elements in a Column container are arranged vertically, while those in a Row container are arranged horizontally.
-Depending on the arrangement direction, developers can choose to use either Row or Column containers to create a linear layout.
+Linear layout serves as the foundation for other layouts, with its child elements arranged sequentially along a linear direction (horizontal and vertical).
+The arrangement direction of a linear layout is determined by the selected container component: child elements within a Column container are arranged vertically, while those within a Row container are arranged horizontally.
+Depending on the desired arrangement direction, developers can choose to use either Row or Column containers to create a linear layout.

 **Figure 1** Illustration of Child Element Arrangement in a Column Container